 Seafood on the Atlantic Coast

-Here Brittany excels, with abundant oysters (particularly the meaty ones from Belon and Cancale), shrimp, crayfish, crab and scallops.
+Here the region excels, with abundant oysters (particularly the meaty ones from Belon and Cancale), shrimp, crayfish, crab and scallops.
 Atlantic lobster is also a mainstay of Breton menus, prepared in a cream sauce or grilled.

 The seafood platter tops the bill in many of the region’s best eateries.
 In order to ensure freshness and variety, restaurateurs have signed a charter with the government guaranteeing an “authentic Breton platter of fresh seafood”.
 As a general rule, a Brittany seafood platter will include a variety of langoustines, rock or spider crabs, oysters, velvet swimming crabs, prawns, clams, winkles, whelks, mussels, and queen scallops.
 Of course it all depends on the fisherman’s catch of the day.